 (Image source: Korean Air)

 The business class cabin will seem a bit more compact than first with less exclusivity.
-The 787 Dreamliner installed three rows totalling eighteen sets, set in a 2-2-2 configuration.
+The 787 Dreamliner installed three rows totaling eighteen sets, set in a 2-2-2 configuration.

-The LCD touch screen measures 15.4-inches wide, but it’s still large enough to keep yourself entertained for the amount of hours you’re flying, without having to squint.
+The LCD touch screen measures 15.4-inches wide, but it’s still large enough to keep yourself entertained for the number of hours you’re flying, without having to squint.

 There’s even the same adjustable privacy screen in business class that there is in first, which you don’t see often in other business class cabins on other airlines.

-If you ask us, you’re probably better off flying business on Korean Air’s new 787 Dreamliner, especially since you’re seat and amenities are practically the same!
+If you ask us, you’re probably better off flying business on Korean Air’s new 787 Dreamliner, especially since your seat and amenities are practically the same!